 This section of the report seeks to describe the characteristics of the respondents interviewed for FinScope Tanzania 2017.
-A large part of the analysis will consider data which has been sliced by the demographic characteristics of respondents, which allows readers to understand differences between different social groups.
-The demographic characteristics of the sample presented in the report are based on 2017 population projection weights provided and approved by the National Bureau of Statistics.
-Survey Demographics Chart 1: Urban - Rural Split
+A large part of the analysis will consider slicing the data based on the demographic characteristics of the respondents, this allows the reader to understand the differences between different groups in society.

+The demographic characteristics of the sample presented in the report are based on 2017 population projection weights provided and approved by the national bureau of statistics.